sandialabs/Gulliver/docs/What-is-Endianness.md

 ## Little-Endian

-In Little-Endian ordering is right-to-left.
+Little-Endian ordering is right-to-left.
 Given the representation of an unsigned number in bytes the further to the right a byte exists the more significant it is.

 For example, the decimal value of the unsigned integer `8675309` may be represented as `0x85BF7D` in hexadecimal.
 This hexadecimal value is composed of the three bytes `0x85`, `0xBF`, and `0x7D`.
 As such the value `8675309` may be represented in Little-Endian as a byte stream of `[0x7D, 0xBFm 0x85]`.